ThiagoAM/InfiniteScrollingBackground/README.md

 # Advices
 • Use images with a similar aspect ratio to the device's display.
 Example: If it's an iPhone on landscape, try to use a 16:9 image.
 On portrait, use 9:16 images; <br />
-• Remember to set the `zPosition` after initializing the scrolling background object.
+• Remember to set a `zPosition` after initializing the scrolling background object so it's visible.

 # License
 InfiniteScrollingBackground project is licensed under MIT License ([MIT-License](MIT-License) or https://opensource.org/licenses/MIT)